nvimdev/lspsaga.nvim/README.md

 # Custom Highlight

-you can change the default colors or only change some highlight groups which you want change. find all highlight groups in [highlight.lua](./lua/lspsaga/highlight.lua)
+If you don't like config the colors or you use switch colorschem according time then you can use the old way. change the highlight group in your colorscheme or config. find all highlight groups in [highlight.lua](./lua/lspsaga/highlight.lua)

 # Custom Kind